 The responsibility of environmental health is to:

-- Complete unannounced hygiene assessments of all food businesses on a regular basis
+- Complete announced and unannounced hygiene assessments of all food businesses on a regular basis

 - Investigate reports about food and food handling practices

 - Collect evidence of offences against food legislation and instigate legal action where necessary

 - Sample locally produced foods and compare results to National Standards

 - Provide education and support to food handlers and businesses on matters such as kitchen design and food hygiene

 In Western Australia, the Food Act 2008 and Food Regulations 2009 adopt the Australia New Zealand Food Standards Code, that sets out requirements for food businesses throughout Australia to achieve national consistency.
 Safe Food Australia offers A Guide to the Food Safety Standards online.
 This is a valuable resource for food businesses to understand the legislation that regulates the food industry.

 What food safety training is available?

 Persons preparing or handling food for sale to the public are legally required to demonstrate adequate skills and knowledge.
 North Regional Tafe is a registered training organisation in Karratha that delivers training in food handling.
 Additionally, I'm Alert is a free online tutorial on basic food safety.

 Food businesses are legally required to register with the appropriate agency before food is stored, handled, prepared or sold.